woocommerce/woocommerce/docs/user-experience/task-list-and-inbox.md

 ---
 post_title: User Experience Guidelines - Task List and Inbox
-menu_title: Task list and Inbox
+menu_title: Task List and Inbox
 ---

 Plugins should choose between implementing a Task or Inbox note based on the following guidelines.
 Avoid implementing both Task and Inbox note for the same message, which adds clutter and reduces the impact of the message.